 One-Planet prosperity

-Success for humanity is defined, simply, as the ability to prosper all while remaining within the ecological means of our planet.
-A concept called "one-planet prosperity".
+Success for humanity is defined, simply, as the ability for all to thrive while remaining within the ecological means of our planet.
+A concept defined as “one-planet prosperity”.

-The companies that will be able to help their customers to enter this space more and more will be the ones we will need even more in the long term.
+Companies that will be able to help their customers to increasingly enter this space, they will be the ones we need even more long term.

 It is for this reason that Schneider Electric's strategy is based on the ability to design an innovation that can win a double challenge.
 That of improving the well-being and resilience of humanity, while at the same time reducing our dependence on the planet's resources.
 A strategy based on a double commitment: digitalisation and decarbonisation.
 Actions aimed at obtaining more safety and quality of life, more respect from environmental resources through deliberate choices that lead to a significant increase in the ability to obtain efficiency and circularity.
 Our focus is on maximizing decarbonisation opportunities for and with our customers.
 Customers who build and manage buildings around the world, operate in industry, in the data center sector, in infrastructure.